asiimwe65/CCNA/notes/Data link layer.md

 Error detection - Includes a trailer used to detect transmission errors.

 The MAC sublayer also provides media access control, allowing multiple devices to communicate over a shared (half-duplex) medium.
 Full-duplex communications do not require access control.

+PROVIDING ACCESS TO MEDIA
+ a router performs the following Layer 2 functions:

+Accepts a frame from a medium
+De-encapsulates the frame
+Re-encapsulates the packet into a new frame
+Forwards the new frame appropriate to the medium of that segment of the physical network